jg8481/robotframework-scala-remote-library/README.md

 - I want to learn Scala.
 It does a lot of neat stuff.
 - I wanted to learn how the Robot Framework Remote Interface works.
 - I was inspired by the simplicity of the example Thomas Jaspers made.
-- Instead of hiding this Scala example on my local machine, I prefer to share it.
+- Instead of hiding this Scala remote library on my local machine, I prefer to share it.

 ## Ongoing Experiments